 V-Net published Stopping Men’s Violence in the Family: A manual for running men’s groups in 1995, following extensive research and consultation.
 The manual, containing minimum standards, best practice goals and discussion of the central issues surrounding effective men’s behaviour change work, was one of the first of its kind in the world and at the time set a benchmark for this work globally.

 In 1999, V-NET, together with Swinburne University, launched the Graduate Certificate in Social Science (Male Family Violence).
 A year later, V-Net’s name was changed to the No To Violence Male Family Violence Prevention Association (NTV) Inc.

 The minimum standards for Men’s Behaviour Change work were reviewed and updated in 2006, published as Men’s Behaviour Change Group Work: A Manual for Quality Practice.
 NTV’s role as the Victorian peak body for organisations and individuals working with men to end their violence against family members continued to grow, providing research, training and professional development opportunities for members and professionals in the broader family violence sector.

 We are now simply, No to Violence.

 In 2009, MRS established an after-hours service to process family violence referrals (L17s) from the Victorian Police during weekends and public holidays.

 The No To Violence Conference on Responses to Men’s Domestic and Family Violence was held towards the end of 2012.
-A year later, in 2013, MRS services expanded into New South Wales, followed by Tasmania in 2015.
+A year later, in 2013, the Men’s Referral Service (MRS) expanded into New South Wales, followed by Tasmania in 2015.